pingidentity/pipeline-example-application/README.md

 - [dvlint](https://github.com/pingidentity/dvlint) - for Davinci flow linting
 - [trivy](https://github.com/aquasecurity/trivy) - for security scanning

+> [!TIP]
-> Note - The last three tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks do not pass.
+> The last three tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks do not pass.
 Installing these tools locally and running `make devcheck` before committing changes should ensure that the pipeline will pass when changes are pushed.

 <!-- TODO - Review Required Permissions-->
+> [!IMPORTANT]
-> Note - For PingOne, meeting these requirements means you should have credentials for a worker app residing in the "Administrators" environment that has organization-level scoped roles.
+> For PingOne, meeting these requirements means you should have credentials for a worker app residing in the "Administrators" environment that has organization-level scoped roles.
 For DaVinci, you should have credentials for a user in a non-"Administrators" environment that is part of a group specifically intended to be used by command-line tools or APIs with environment-level scoped roles.

 ### Development Environment